Chloezhu010/core-dev-bootcamp-2025/day-4/quiz.md

 a) The message is signed directly
 b) The message is hashed with SHA-256
-c) The message is hashed with SHA-512 and the first 256 bits are used
+c) The message is hashed with SHA-512 and the first 256 bits are used  ✅
 d) The message is encoded with Base58 first

 ### Question 12 (5 points)
 **Short Answer:** Explain the difference between the `sign()` and `signDigest()` functions.
 What are the security implications of each?
+- sign: Signs a message with a secret key, supporting both secp256k1 and ed25519.
+- signDigest: Signs a 256-bit digest using a secp256k1 secret key.

 ### Question 13 (5 points)
 **Multiple Choice:** For ed25519 signatures, how many bytes does the signature contain?

-a) 32 bytes
+a) 32 bytes  ✅
 b) 64 bytes
 c) Variable length (DER encoded)
 d) 72 bytes

 ### Question 14 (5 points)
-**True/False:** The `verify()` function can handle both secp256k1 and ed25519 signatures automatically by detecting the key type from the public key.
+**True/False:** The `verify()` function can handle both secp256k1 and ed25519 signatures automatically by detecting the key type from the public key. ✅

 ### Question 15 (5 points)
 **Short Answer:** Why does XRPL use DER encoding for secp256k1 signatures but not for ed25519 signatures?
+- secp256k1 ECDSA signature has variable length (1-33 bytes depending on the value)
+- DER encoding handles variable-length int and provides structure

 ---